Matthew8887/GetOilPriceTrend/README.md

 **Personal Approach**

+I included an initial method called "Status" only to ensure that the solution started without initial errors.

 This is my first time working with the RPC protocol.
 I noticed that Visual Studio provides a specific template for creating a gRPC service, but due to limited time, I preferred to develop everything as a classic web API in .NET 8.

 Having noticed that, in the provided example, the relevant method was passed as a parameter, I decided to use reflection to make everything more dynamic rather than using a simple if/switch statement.